Zubenna/platform-game/README.md

 Feel free to check the [issues page](https://github.com/Zubenna/platform-game/issues)

 ## 👍 Show Your Support
-Give a ⭐️ if you like this project!
+Kindly star ⭐️ this project, if you like it!

 ## :clap: Acknowledgements